mr-imaginativ3/perlego-download-gladstone/README.md

 Tip #5 Don't let more then two pages scroll before stopping the scrolling.

-Tip #6 Set up shortcuts for record and stop.
+Tip #6 Set up shortcuts for the Macro record and stop.
 Test to make sure they work.
 Try stoping the Macro with your mouse when the Macro is running....
 LOL

 Tip #7 Record the movement starting at the AutoScroll button moving down then back over the button waitng 3 seconds before stopping the recording.